dymmond/edgy/docs/queries/queries.md

 {!> ../docs_src/queries/model.py !}
 ```

-As mentioned before, Saffier returns queysets and simple objects and when queysets are returned
+As mentioned before, Edgy returns queysets and simple objects and when queysets are returned
 those can be chained together, for example, with `filter()` or `limit()`.

 ```python